Skip to content

 What Affects 17-Year Term Life Insurance Rates

 Some applicants qualify for accelerated underwriting, which may not require a medical exam.
 Others—particularly those applying for higher coverage amounts or with more complex medical histories—may receive better pricing through traditional underwriting that includes labs and vitals.
+The most efficient approach is usually not guessing which underwriting path is best, but matching the strategy to your profile so you get the strongest long-term pricing and policy flexibility.

-Understanding the underwriting process ahead of time can make the experience far less stressful.
 If you want a clearer picture of what insurers review, see what is a life insurance exam.

 Conversion Options on a 17-Year Term Policy

 One of the most valuable features of many term policies is the conversion option.
 Conversion allows you to exchange your term policy for a permanent life insurance policy—typically without having to prove insurability again.
+Even if you believe you only need coverage for 17 years, conversion can serve as a “backup plan” if your health changes and you still need insurance beyond the original term.

 For a deeper explanation of how this works, review convert term to permanent life insurance.